-Family income supplement (income tested): Paid to employed or self-employed persons working at least 16 hours a week who are responsible for a child or a disabled adult; a married couple with no dependent children.
-Family income must be below the prescribed threshold depending on the number of children and disabled adults in the family, housing costs, number of hours worked, and cost of child care.
+Employed person's allowance (income tested): Paid to employed or self-employed persons working at least 16 hours a week (single parents) or at least 30 hours a week (couples) who are responsible for a child.
+Also paid to childless couples if one or both partners is severely disabled or cares for a severely disabled person and at least one member of the couple is working for at least 16 hours a week.
+Family income must be below the prescribed threshold depending on the number of children and adults in the family and whether any of them is disabled, housing costs, number of hours worked, and cost of child care.